ColinH/Filez/README.md

 All available options are shown when invoked without command line arguments.

 At least one of the search strategies for hard linking has to be enabled.

+Optionally considers freshly copied files for hard linking to perform on-the-fly deduplication in the backup.

 The backup directories must all be on the same filesystem, and the source directory must be on a different one.